 The CA are committed to promoting Health and Wellbeing in players through its Coach Education and Player Pathway programmes but we have also provided a number of template policies and information documents to support our member clubs and associations with promoting Health and Wellbeing in everyone.

 These include Fitness – Nutrition – Hydration – First Aid – Concussion - Alcohol & Drugs, Smoking – Mental Health – Anti-Bullying– Community activity.
 One of the highest profile aspects of health and wellbeing, Mental Health , has recently been covered in half time features of televised Shinty matches.
 The CA also organised a Mental Health Awareness workshop recently which was delivered by Positive Mental Health Scotland.
 It is planned to develop a workshop that can be delivered at Clubs by the CA Development Team.

 The Camanachd Association also are developing links with Regional Support Groups:

 Scottish Government Anti-Drugs Partnership

 The Camanachd Association, in partnership with Sports Chaplaincy Scotland and Kyles Athletic ran a Pilot project in 2019 for the Shinty Chaplaincy programme.
-The role of club chaplains is to help, support and encourage everyone connected with a sports club and they are available to people of all faiths and no faith.
+The role of club chaplains is to help, support and encourage everyone connected with a sports club and they are available to people of all faiths and all individual beliefs.
 Following the review of the 2019 pilot an invitation to apply to join the initiative has been circulated to all clubs in 2020.

 The Camanachd Association also became a signatory of Scotland's Mental Health Charter for Physical Activity in Sport in June 2018.
 The Charter is a Scottish Association for Mental Health (SAMH) initiative and is also available on our website.